BusterLundgaard/busters_super_cool_terminal_tutorial/README.md

 Then any time you open a terminal, the first thing it will do is to set the history size to 20000, achieving exactly the effect we want!

 ### man
 To see the manual page for a specific command, use `man`.
-For example, to view the manual page for nano, i can write `man nano`.
-This will bring up an interactive reader (in the terminal of course) with information about nano.
+For example, to view the manual page for `nano`, i can write `man nano`.
+This will bring up an interactive reader (in the terminal of course) with information about `nano`.

 ### tldr
 Manual pages can be pretty heavy and dense.
 They're great for looking up pieces of information, but not so great for understanding how to use a program in the first place. `tldr` is much better at this, as it gives you some concrete examples of things you can do with the program.